 Amortization is the process of reducing or paying off a financial obligation with regular payments.
 An example is making equal monthly payments over thirty years to a mortgage company to pay off a mortgage loan on a house.
-For a utility company, amortization often refers to the reduction of a balancing account amount by increasing or decreasing rates over time.
+For a utility company, amortization often refers to reducing a balancing account amount by increasing or decreasing rates over time.

 Here is an example of amortization.
 Suppose that a utility company has an unexpected $20 million expense due to an extreme weather event, and the state utilities commission authorizes the utility to collect the expense in rates over a two-year period.